ctm/Bataan-Memorial-Death-March/README.md

 Cruel Jewel 100, but it was just the opposite.
 I finished CJ100 much quicker than I expected, in part&mdash;I believe&mdash;due to my weight loss.

 My goal is to get my body fat percentage down to 7.3%.
+That would have been approximately 156 pounds, except I had a second hydrostatic weighing on June 4th.
+I weighed 159.6, which was a 25.9 pound loss, but 8.5 of that was lean muscle mass.
+As such, I'll need to get to around 147 to reach 7.3% assuming I don't lose any more muscle mass.
+However, I think it's likely that I will lose some more on the way down.
+Regardless, I'll get another hydrostatic weighing when I get to somewhere around 147.

-That would be approximately 156 pounds.
-I have a second hydrostatic weighing coming up on June 4th.
-I'll probably weigh around 163.5 by then.
-If I haven't been losing muscle as I've been losing weight, that should be around 11.5% body fat.
-Once I get to 7.3%, I'll ramp up my carbohydrate intake and increase the intensity of some of my training days, although I'll be concentrating on building my BMDM base while I also do some ultra-specific training so I'll be able to pace my brother-in-law at Leadville and then "run" the Tahoe 200 two weeks later.
+Once I get to 7.3%, I'll ramp up my carbohydrate intake and increase the intensity of some of my training days.
+I'll be concentrating on building my BMDM base but also do some ultra-specific training so I'll be able to pace my brother-in-law at Leadville and then "run" the Tahoe 200 three weeks later.

 ## Non-pack Days